Chicken or Turkey Noodle Soup

 • 1 1/2 cups shredded cooked turkey or chicken

 Pour in the stock and bring the liquid to a boil.
-Turn head down and simmer until vegetables are tender, about 10 minutes.
+Turn heat down and simmer until vegetables are tender, about 10 minutes.
 Add the noodles and turkey and simmer until noodles are cooked through – timing varies with the noodles.
 Season with salt and pepper.
 Sprinkle with chopped parsley before serving.
+Pass with lemon if desired.

 A good broth or stock will make your soup taste great, but if for some reason it tastes a bit flat, a few things can help.
 Maybe it needs salt or pepper, and a bit of acidity can brighten a soup – a small squeeze of lemon, a few drops of vinegar.
 If your broth is just too weak, you could add a bit of chicken soup base.